autodatadirect/formBuilder/docs/content/api.md

     - **renderItem(*object* item)** Returns only item.label
     - **close()** Closes the panel by hiding it.
 Calls `_clearFilter()`.
 Shows the closed icon and hides the open icon.
     - **update()** Updates the dropdown panel.
 Clears any selected option, sets the new options, hides the filter if less than five items are returned and scans for showClass commands and performs the necessary functions if they exist.
 Returns self.loaded.
-    - **removeInvalid(*event* ev, *object* ui)** Checks to see if the current item matches an id in the source and that the label matches.
-If this is not the case then it will set the element value to ''.
     - **setOptions(options)**Sets the options.
 Sets self.optionsMap to options, self.optionsSetDynamically to false and calls `update()`.
     - **load()** Returns a sorted array of objects that have value and label properties in the format of a promise object.
     - **map(raw)** Returns an object with the label and value set to the 'raw' parameter that has been passed in.